liferay/liferay-docs/distribute/marketplace-dev-guide/articles/developing-marketplace-apps/01-marketplace-basics.markdown

 ## What is an App?

-As a Liferay developer, you're undoubtedly already be familiar with the concept of plugins (portlets, hooks, themes, etc).
+As a Liferay developer, you're undoubtedly already familiar with the concept of plugins (portlets, hooks, themes, etc).
 If not, see the [Tutorials Introduction](/develop/tutorials/-/knowledge_base/tutorials).
 A *Liferay App* (sometimes just called an *app*) is a collection of one or more of these plugins, packaged together to represent the full functionality of an application on the Liferay platform.
-In addition to the plugins contained within an app, apps have metadata such as names, descriptions, versions, and other ancillary information used to describe and track the app throughout its lifecycle.
+In addition to the plugins contained within an app, apps have meta-data such as names, descriptions, versions, and other ancillary information used to describe and track the app throughout its life cycle.

 Much like standard Liferay plugins, Liferay apps are also *hot-deployable*.
-On downloading an app from the Marketplace, you find that it is a special file type with a `.lpkg` extension.
-This file can be dropped into Liferay's hot-deploy folder (`liferay-portal-[version]/deploy`), like any other plugin, to deploy it into that running instance of Liferay Portal.
+On downloading an app from the Marketplace, you'll find that it is a special file type with a `.lpkg` extension.
+This file can be dropped into Liferay's hot-deploy folder (`liferay-portal-[version]/deploy`) like any other plugin, to deploy it into that running instance of Liferay Portal.

-As an app developer, you're not required to create the actual Liferay app files.
+As an app developer, you're not required to create the `.lpkg` files.
-Instead, your app's individual plugins (`.war` files) are uploaded as part of the publication process, along with information (name, description, version, icon, etc) that identifies the app.
+Instead, your app's individual plugins (`.war` files) are uploaded as part of the publication process, along with information (name, description, version, icon, etc.) that identifies the app.
 The publication process is described in detail later.

 ## What is a Version?

-The concept of versioning is well known in software, and it is no different here.
+The concept of versions is well known in software, and it is no different here.
 A version of an app represents the functionality of the app at a given point in time.
 When you first create an app, you give it an initial version (e.g., `1.0`).
-On updating the app, you increment its version (e.g., from `1.0` to `1.1`) and you upload new files representing that version of the app.
+On updating the app, you increment its version (e.g., from `1.0` to `1.1`), and you upload new files representing that version of the app.
 In some cases, you may want to specify additional qualifiers in order to convey a special meaning.
 For example, you may declare that the version of your app is always in x.y.z format (where you've clearly defined the significance of each x, y, and z).
-Liferay Portal versions and official Liferay app versions, resemble this format.
+Liferay Portal versions and official Liferay app versions use this format.

 In any case, you have complete freedom in how you wish to assign version designators to your app.
 It is highly recommended that you stick to a well known